 If the connectors are not coming out easily, you can wiggle them out while holding the motherboard in place.
 Once it is removed, use your brush to remove all of the dust and use the cotton swabs in alcohol on the fan blades.

 Because it’s usually placed vertically, the motherboard shouldn’t have too much dust accumulation.
-However, there may be some dust on top of the heatsink or the protruding RAM and PCIe slots.
+However, there may be some dust on top of the heatsink or the protruding RAM slots.
 Use your brush to remove any dust that is accumulated there.
 Make sure to check inside any unused PCIe slots and gently brush out any dust.